Usinger-CZ/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Add new "ROLE"
+- Add new "ROLE" that has complete read/write access
 - Create two agents one System Administrator and one with "View Only" access
 - Create a "Department" for organizing ticket assignment and configure "Teams" for assigning agents
 - Create Users (customers) for simulated tickets in the next lab
 - Configure three new SLA's
--
+- Create new "Help Topics" and assign appropriate Parent Topic's

 <h2>Configuration Steps</h2>